robs898/raspberry-pi-midi/README.md

 Play MIDI via raspberry pi

 ## Intro
-If like me you have a keyboard that only outputs MIDI (no headphone audio), you can use this guide to convert the keyboard MIDI output to sound via a raspberry pi.
+Do you have a keyboard that only outputs MIDI (no headphone audio)?

+Do you need a cheap/small MIDI converter?

+You can use this guide to convert the keyboard MIDI output to sound via a raspberry pi.

 Some example setups:
 ```